BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-unittesting.md

 Here is a guide on [creating unit tests in NetBeans using JUnit](../NetBeans/JUnit).
 Follow it first to create a unit test class with functions to test your program.
 You don't have to enter the code that you see there - that's for a test project that the tutorial walks through; instead, we'll give you test case code to use below right here on this lab page.

+When you create your unit test, you can remove the `fail` line so that the test doesn't automatically fail.
+If your test fails and says "the test case is a prototype," you may have forgotten to do this!

 #### String Equality Test

 When writing your `String` equality test cases, you will find that the unit tests provide default code that includes your parameters and expected return value, like this: